Introduction

 If we receive an email containing any credit or debit card details, it will be immediately deleted, no payment will be taken and you will be notified about this.

-If you set up a standing order with us, either to make a donation or play our lottery, we will ask for your bank account details.
-These will be sent to your bank.
-They will be stored securely at the Hospice.
+If you set up a standing order or direct debit with us, either to make a donation or play our lottery, we will ask for your bank account details.
+The standing order form or direct debit agreement will be sent to your bank and a copy stored securely for our records.

-To process payments made over the website we use a third party called Paypal UK.
-Paypal UK may use, retain and disclose your personal information as set out in their privacy policy, including transferring your data outside of the European Economic Area (EEA).
-Where such transfer occurs, Paypal UK ensure your data is adequately protected under UK data protection law. https://www.paypal.com/en/webapps/mpp/ua/privacy-full
+To process payments made through the website we use a third party called Stripe.
+Stripe may use, retain and disclose your personal information as set out in their privacy policy, including transferring your data outside of the European Economic Area (EEA).
+Where such transfer occurs, Stripe ensure your data is adequately protected under UK data protection.

 We will not sell or swap your information with any third party.